In this guide, you’ll discover the best things to do in Mayo, from scenic drives to unique and unusual places to visit!

 There’s a lovely drive between Louisburgh (Mayo) and Leenaun (Galway) that you can do here (here’s a guide to follow).

-This is another one for those of you looking for slightly off the beaten path places to visit in Mayo.
+This is one for those of you looking for off the beaten path places to visit in Mayo.
 You’ll find the often-missed Mullet Peninsula in the northwest of the county.

-It’s here that you’ll discover gorgeous, craggy coastline, beautiful unspoiled beaches (Elly Bay is worth a visit!), three lighthouses and endless tracks and trails for long coastal walks.
+It’s here that you’ll discover gorgeous, craggy coastline, beautiful unspoiled beaches (like Elly Bay), three lighthouses and endless tracks and trails for long coastal walks.

 For some reason, the Mullet Peninsula still falls into the ‘hidden gem’ category.
 Many of those that visit Mayo tend to either pass it by or fail to even realise that it exists.